john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

 * Essential feature of the metaphor: it intrudes from one domain to another.
 It borrows language, symbols, logic, and associations from one fields and imposes them upon another in which they do not properly belong.
 “War on drugs” maps from the military domain to the social domain
 * Metaphors can be used as a discovery device, allowing one to see something (target) from a different perspective (source), or as a communication tool, allowing one to describe complex phenomena with a well-known analogy
 * Metaphors can be a kind of de-slipping mechanism to give us grip on a slippery subject

 ### On time and risk
 * When considering a gamble: would you take a 1/6 chance to 100x your net worth, where if you fail you lose it all?
 The expected value of this gamble is 1531%, yet one’s intuition would avert them from this gamble
 * One thing to consider for risks is the time dimension - if given 100 attempts at this gamble, one might expect to come out on top due to the expected value.
 But the time dimension is irreversible - if you lose it all you can’t continue.
 A time average isn’t the same as an ensemble average in this case - making the risk especially more risky

 ### What biology can teach us about banking
-* Systems in which each bank handles a single asset class are more robust to risk as a whole, but individual banks are more risk prone, as failure of an asset means failure of that bank
+* _Systems_ in which each bank handles a single asset class are more robust to risk as a _whole_, but individual banks are more risk prone, as failure of an asset means failure of that bank
-* Systems in which every bank handles a bit of every asset are more risk prone - if one bank fails due to the class distribution, they all fail as they hold the same assets.
-The individual banks, however, are more robust to risk as the assets are more diverse
+* _Systems_ in which every bank handles a bit of every asset are more risk prone - if one bank fails due to the class distribution, they _all fail_, as they hold the same assets.
+The _individual banks_, however, are more robust to risk as the assets are more diverse
-* Thus exists a push-pull relationship between system diversity and individual diversity, where selfish individual players will want to minimize their risk at the expense of the health of their system
+* There thus exists a push-pull relationship between system diversity and individual diversity, where selfish individual players will want to minimize their risk at the expense of the health of their system
 * With respect to a biological system, if an ecosystem comprises of many different species with specific niche specializations, some will undoubtedly fail and become extinct, but the system as a whole will thrive.
 Whereas, in an ecosystem comprised of many different species with similarly broad yet shallow niche specialization, individual species are less at risk individually, but if one species fails - they all fail, and the ecosystem collapses

 ### Imagining complex societies